-We have also developed Appendix A as a guide on specifications and considerations when acquiring lidar data.
-These specifications exceed what is recommended by QL1 and are suggested as options to consider.
-These suggested specifications are for acquiring lidar data, the accompanying LAS files, LAS file header information, metadata, and control point survey information.
+The ILC has developed a guide on specifications and considerations when acquiring lidar data (Appendix A).
+These specifications exceed what is recommended by QL1.
+These recommended specifications are for acquiring lidar data, the accompanying LAS files, LAS file header information, metadata, and control point survey information.
 Similar to the information described by the USGS' QL1, these recommended specifications are intended to provide the widest community use of lidar data, while also being cost effective.
 However, specific applications may require different specifications.
 In general we recommend using these specifications along with the USGS QL1 specifications in parallel.
 Note, one major difference between our recommendations and the USGS specifications is the point density.
 This acquisition plan recommends a minimum 12 pts/m2 whereas QL 1 is 8 pts/m2.
-This recommendation of 12 pts/m2 is based on: 1) previous experience where agencies have acquired coarser data only to find their features of interests (e.g., streams and topography) are not sufficiently captured; 2) the need for a statewide coverage standard to ensure consistency; and 3) to improve the cost:benefit ratio by increasing the number of potential users of the data collected.
-That said, if agencies are unable to acquire at 12 pts/m2, we recommend using no lower than QL 1 as described by the USGS.
+This recommendation of 12 pts/m2 is based on: 1) previous experience where agencies have acquired coarser data only to find their features of interests (e.g., streams and topography) are not sufficiently captured; 2) the need for a statewide coverage standard to ensure consistency; and 3) to improve the cost: benefit ratio by increasing the number of potential users of the data collected.
+That said, if agencies are unable to acquire at 12 pts/ m^2 , we recommend using no lower than QL 1 as described by the USGS.
 There are a number of distinguishing characteristics between the Quality Levels described by the USGS (2018); however, one of the major considerations with QL1 is the >8 pts/m2 requirement and its accompanying relative and absolute vertical accuracy requirements.
 QL2 data will not provide long-term data usability nor enable multi-agency use, thus negating any cost benefit with the even coarser data collection.